 Your carry-on bags may be screened in a number of ways, including:

 - testing for chemical residues using Explosive Trace Detection (ETD) equipment; or

 - physical search.

 There are a number of steps that you can take to make the screening process quicker and easier.
-Make sure that mobile phones, keys, coins, and metallic decorative items are either placed in your carry-on baggage or in the small trays provided at the screening point.
-You should also remove your laptop computer from its case and place it in one of the trays provided.
+Make sure that mobile phones, keys, coins, and metallic decorative items are either placed in your checked baggage or in the small trays provided at the screening point.
+You should also remove your laptop computer from its case and place it in one of the trays provided at the screening point.

-Please remember that certain items are not permitted onboard and will not be allowed past the screening point.
-You will have to surrender any prohibited items or weapons at the security screening point if you are unable to make other arrangements, like leaving them with a family member or friend.
-Better still, check with your airline beforehand to find out what you can’t take onboard, and either leave it at home, or pack it in your checked baggage, if permitted.
+Please remember that certain items are not permitted onboard.
+You will need to surrender these before you pass through the security screening point.
+Check with your airline beforehand to find out what you can't take onboard and either leave it at home or pack it in your checked baggage, if permitted.

-If you have a non-standard camera or film, please discuss how these can be examined with the officer at the security screening point.
-You should also let the security screening officer know if you have any medically necessary syringes in your baggage.
+If you have a non-standard camera or film, please discuss how these can be examined with the officers at the security screening point.
+You should also let the security screening officer know if you have any medically necessary syringes in your carry-on baggage.